-Plus, robots can also analyze data from pre-op medical records to assist in guiding a surgeon’s instrument during surgery, which can lead to a 21% reduction in a patient’s hospital stay.
+Plus, robots can analyze data from pre-op medical records to assist in guiding a surgeon’s instrument during surgery, which can lead to a 21% reduction in a patient’s hospital stay.
 AI-assisted robotic procedures also lead to five times fewer complications compared to surgeons operating alone.

 With enhanced imaging analytics, you’ll be able to diagnose, define and treat tumors cheaper and quicker.
 And when your patient hears there will be no need for an invasive biopsy, everyone wins.

 You didn’t get in this field for the paperwork, did you?
-Computer-assisted Physician Documentation (CAPD) will be able to automate your most routine tasks, like order entry, and help turn your to-do list into a done list simply by voice recognition and dictation.
+Computer-Assisted Physician Documentation (CAPD) will be able to automate your most routine tasks, like order entry, and help turn your "to-do" list into a "done" list simply by voice recognition and dictation.

 By saying hello to artificial intelligence, you can say goodbye to spending more time on paperwork than patients.
 Newer iterations of the EHR just might restore the joy of medicine to overworked providers.

 Quick, what is one of the biggest problems in health care?
 Data security.
-And blockchain could be the solution you’ve been looking for.
+Blockchain could be the solution you’ve been looking for.
 Blockchain technology stores and encrypts each unit of data individually until it reaches an authorized recipient, which makes it useful for ensuring each patient’s privacy and protecting all of your data.